erikcameron/maxine/README.md

 data structure and some functions on it.
 That said, I had two concerns, which turned out to be related:
 1. I'd have to roll my own solution for callbacks, which, ok, but:
 2. Fsm is largely implemented in macros, so as to provide a friendly DSL for specifying machines inside of module definitons.
-The code is frankly difficult to understand, or at least more difficult (and more metaprogramming) than the simplicity of the task seems to warrant.
+Which is great if that's what you need, but the code is frankly difficult to understand, or at least more difficult (and more metaprogramming) than the simplicity of the task seems to warrant.
 Furthermore, the resulting representation of the machines _themselves_ consists of idiosyncratic DSL code which gets confusing after a while.